ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

 This is the route that fetches the artciles from databases and returns a falcor-route for it - it's exactly the same as introduced before, the only different is that now it's part of the function (***export default ( req, res ) => { ... }***).

+Before we will start implement add/edit/delete on the backend with falcor-router, we need to introduce ourselves to the concept of sentinels as it will be very important for wellbeing of our full-stack application which will be explained in a moment why.

 ### Falcor's Sentinels implementation

 What are the sentinels?
 They are "New Primitive Value Types".
-The same way as you have types in a regular JSON as String, Number, Object etc. , but more specific for Virtual-JSON in Falcor (examples are $ref, $atom, $error's sentines).
+The same way as you have types in a regular JSON as String, Number, Object etc. , but more specific for Virtual-JSON in Falcor (examples are $ref, $atom, $error's sentinels).

 At this stage, it's important to understand how the Falcor's sentinels are working.
 There different types of sentinels in Falcor are: